Brazil's .br: 50.3 Million Hostnames, a Profession-Gated Namespace, and the Internet's Most Opinionated ccTLD

 The Fermilab origin explains something about Brazil's approach to domain governance.
 The country's Internet was not grafted onto an existing telecommunications monopoly or an academic naming hierarchy.
 It was incubated inside a research institution — FAPESP — whose mission was scientific rigor, not commercial efficiency.
 When CGI.br was created in 1995 to govern the Internet, it inherited that institutional DNA: structured, deliberate, and categorized.

-The 147-Category System: Nothing Like It Anywhere
+The Second-Level System: Nothing Like It Anywhere

 Professional Credential Domains (Globally Unique)